Share this Post

 “Hopefully we will do it all again at the end of this year,” she says (virtual or in-person TBD).
 There will be a new chief in town, but meetings have already begun to carry on the program.

 She is joyful and animated when she talks about the brand-new 60,000-square-foot state-of-the-art police training facility slated to open any time now.
 And while she won’t get to actually teach there after serving her entire career as an instructor, it’s no doubt her lasting legacy.
-“The new chief gets to take that on,” she says.
+“The new chief gets to take that on,” says Deck-Brown.
 “The smile is that you know officers are going to have a premier state-of-the-art facility for training. … Stepping foot in that facility, I got a little giddy because it’s going to be such a phenomenal legacy to leave in this department for people to train in.”

 She continues: “There’s so many projects afoot and so many initiatives that have been put forward that I believe it’s going to be a great opportunity for the next chief when they get here.
 The programs that we have in place are going to make this a great location to be a police chief.”

 But she’s more than a new facility and laundry list of (remarkable) programs and initiatives.
 She’s the very message and reminder that we are all more than what we do or what we look like.

 Perhaps when you see Chief Deck-Brown, you see the uniform, and your eyes fall to the badge.
 Perhaps you envision an austere woman hardened by a life of service, or—understandably—by the year that she has just endured at the helm of a capital city.
 (You couldn’t blame her.)
 Or perhaps you’re immediately filled with the respect that the badge and decades of service commands.